-- Employment Defense Litigation – We have substantial experience representing clients in an array of litigation matters in state and federal courts in North Carolina and South Carolina as well as courts across the United States.
+Employment Defense Litigation – We have substantial experience representing clients in an array of litigation matters in state and federal courts in North Carolina and South Carolina as well as courts across the United States.
 We defend employers against claims involving Title VII, the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA), the Fair Labor Standards Act (FLSA), the Family and Medical Leave Act (FMLA), the Sarbanes-Oxley Act, wrongful discharge, retaliation, wage and hour matters, tort claims, and other employment-related issues.
 Parker Poe is approved panel counsel for many of the major Employment Practices Liability Insurance (EPLI) carriers.

-- Class and Collective Action Litigation – We have the experience and resources to handle class action, collective action, and multi-district litigation, and to manage the discovery databases typically associated with such large, complex litigation.
+> - Class and Collective Action Litigation – We have the experience and resources to handle class action, collective action, and multi-district litigation, and to manage the discovery databases typically associated with such large, complex litigation.

-- Trial Experience – We have the experience, state-of-the-art technology, and resources to try employment and labor cases in virtually any forum, if necessary.
+> - Trial Experience – We have the experience, state-of-the-art technology, and resources to try employment and labor cases in virtually any forum, if necessary.
 Possessing this ability often serves as a deterrent to litigation or helps to facilitate an early resolution of a lawsuit before our clients incur the substantial costs and administrative headaches associated with litigation.
 When appropriate, we also assist clients with mediation, arbitration, and other alternative dispute resolution options.

-- Regulatory and Administrative Investigations and Compliance – We routinely practice before a variety of federal and state agencies that administer employment laws and regulations, including the Equal Employment Opportunity Commission (EEOC) and equivalent state fair employment practices agencies, the Office of Federal Contract Compliance Programs, and federal and state departments of labor.
+> - Regulatory and Administrative Investigations and Compliance – We routinely practice before a variety of federal and state agencies that administer employment laws and regulations, including the Equal Employment Opportunity Commission (EEOC) and equivalent state fair employment practices agencies, the Office of Federal Contract Compliance Programs, and federal and state departments of labor.
 We also provide employers with investigative, auditing and response services aimed at achieving full legal compliance, with minimal costs and business disruptions.

-- Wage & Hour – We provide employers with strategies in wage and hour matters, with a focus on the legal requirements of the FLSA, state-specific wage and hour issues, overtime pay exemptions and legal control of overtime.
+> - Wage and Hour – We provide employers with strategies in wage and hour matters, with a focus on the legal requirements of the FLSA, state-specific wage and hour issues, overtime pay exemptions and legal control of overtime.
 We also represent employers in enforcement proceedings initiated by federal and state departments of labor and litigation involving both single plaintiffs and collective actions.